Revolutionary Women

 “Woman, differing from man but not inferior to him, intelligent, industrious, and free like him, is declared his equal both in rights and in political and social functions and duties.”
 He was to note that “In the eyes of the law even the best educated, talented, intelligent woman is inferior to even the most ignorant man.”

+Bakunin argued for the sexual freedom of women, remarking that the Law subjects women to “the absolute domination of the man” [1].
 However, Bakunin himself was as much a peddler of outmoded views as others.
 At a dinner in Zurich, he noticed a woman drinking a glass of wine and remarked that he did not approve of women drinking.
 A discussion on women’s rights followed with Bakunin still maintaining that he did not like to see women drinking and smoking!
 This graphically illustrates the clash between theories of emancipation and the dead weight of antiquated ideas enshrined as custom and stereotype.
 Fortunately, women in the main from the Russian aristocracy and intelligentsia had begun to take an active and courageous part in revolutionary movements and were pioneers in emancipated behaviour.

-liberation of women, his precursor the Frenchman Pierre-Joseph Proudhon was deeply reactionary in this respect.
+While at least Bakunin had, in theory, enlightened views on the liberation of women, his precursor the Frenchman Pierre-Joseph Proudhon was deeply reactionary in this respect.
 He blustered that “Genius is virility of spirit and its accompanying powers of abstraction, generalisation, creation, and conception; the child, the eunuch, and the woman lack these gifts in equal measure.”
 Woman was created by nature merely as a organism for reproduction, and she was physically inferior to Man.
 Proudhon backed these views up with various pseudo-scientific theories.
 Outside of a reproductive role woman had no reason to exist and cost more to Man than he earns.
 Woman had only two roles open to her “housewife or harlot”.
 He went on to say that the killing of wives was justified for such things as “adultery, impudence, treason, drunkenness or debauchery, wastefulness or theft, and persistent insubordination.”
 Proudhon laced these fulminations with tirades against lechery and pederasty (Above quotes from La justice dans la revolution et dans l’église, 1858).

-Proudhonist ideas on Woman , Love and Marriage (1858), who castigated “men like Proudhon, who want to return us to patriarchy by imprisoning women in the family”, by Jenny d’Héricourt who stated that Proudhon saw Woman as a “a perpetual invalid, who should be shut up in a gynoceum in company with a dairy maid” (La Femme Affranchie, 1860) and by Joseph Déjacque, who had far more revolutionary and advanced views than Proudhon.
+Proudhon’s views on women were to be strongly contested by Juliette Lambert (Adam) who replied with her book Idees Anti- Proudhonniennes sur la femme, l’amour et le marriage, Anti- Proudhonist ideas on Woman , Love and Marriage (1858), who castigated “men like Proudhon, who want to return us to patriarchy by imprisoning women in the family”, by Jenny d’Héricourt who stated that Proudhon saw Woman as a “a perpetual invalid, who should be shut up in a gynoceum in company with a dairy maid” (La Femme Affranchie, 1860) and by Joseph Déjacque, who had far more revolutionary and advanced views than Proudhon.
 As Déjacque remarked in 1882:

 “Is it possible, great publicist, that under your lion’s skin so much of the ass may be found? […] Father Proudhon, shall I say it?
 When you talk of women you appear like a college boy who talks very loudly and in a high key, at random and with impertinence, in order to appear learned, as you do to your callow hearers, and who like you knows not the first thing of the matter he is talking about […] Listen, Master Proudhon!
 Before you talk of woman, study her; go to school.
 Stop calling yourself an anarchist, or be an anarchist clear through.
 Talk to us, if you wish to, of the unknown and the known, of God who is evil, of property which is robbery; but when you talk of man do not make him an autocratic divinity, for I will answer you that man is evil.
 Attribute not to him a stock of intelligence which belongs to him only by right of conquest, by the commerce of love, by usury on the capital that comes entirely from woman and is the product of the soul within her.
 Dare not to attribute to him that which he has derived from another or I will answer you in your own words: “Property is robbery” […] Raise your voice, on the contrary, against the exploitation of woman by man” [2].
 As the anarchist Elisée Reclus was to later say disapprovingly about Proudhon “….his words on women are still for all of us those which weigh most heavily.”

 Women were to enter the anarchist movement precisely because they were attracted by these new liberating ideas of emancipation and equality.
 Everywhere they were forced to fight against the hidebound attitudes and prejudices of their male comrades.
 Nevertheless they persisted.
-Emma Goldman, Voltairine de Cleyre, Louise Michel, and Lucy Parsons are the names that come to mind if one thinks of
+Emma Goldman, Voltairine de Cleyre, Louise Michel, and Lucy Parsons are the names that come to mind if one thinks of anarchist women but there were many others just as determined, devoted and courageous.
+This pamphlet makes an attempt to illuminate the lives of these lesser known women anarchists (and precisely because they have received so much attention elsewhere is the reason for biographies of Goldman et al not to be included here).

 The great French anarchist and Communard Louise Michel was to say: